SridharRamesh/HowSridharThinks/_math/SineProduct.md

 (But for a much simpler way of calculating these results, which does not require our sine product, or much anything beyond Calc 101 integration, see this other post \[TODO: link to be inserted\]!)

-Alternative proof of the Wallis product:
+# Alternative proof of the Wallis product:

-Check out another beautifully simple geometric proof of the Wallis product directly in terms of circles and spheres (and higher-dimensional spheres...) in this post \[TODO: link to be inserted\]!
+Check out another beautifully simple geometric proof of the Wallis product directly in terms of circles and spheres (and higher-dimensional spheres...) in [this post](WallisProductGeometric.html)!
 No complex numbers or tricky polynomial algebra required!

-Much more to come:
+# Much more to come:

 [There's much more material to come on Euler's original method of discovery of the sine product, other methods of establishing it as well, what happens when we re-order our Wallis product to interleave its two halves at different speeds, other nice series for trig functions which follow from the sine product, further connections between these and the Basel problem, and more!
 This post will be updated continuously over time.
 Stay tuned!]